Marmarabirlik: History

 Marmarabirlik was established with joint of Gemlik, Mudanya, and Erdek Olive Agricultural Sales Cooperatives.
-A year after establishment of Marmarabirlik, Orhangazi Olive Agriculture Sale Cooperative joined the union.
-Then, in the 1970s and 1980s, Marmarabirlik received other olive agriculture sale cooperatives as a member of the union in the region, in order to increase production capacity.
+A year after the establishment of Marmarabirlik, Orhangazi Olive Agriculture Sale Cooperative joined the union.
+Then, in the 1970s and 1980s, Marmarabirlik received other olive agriculture sale cooperatives as a member of the union in the region, to increase production capacity.
 These cooperatives respectively joined the union, İznik in 1970, Edincik in 1976, Mürefte in 1986 and finally Marmara in 1988, and now, the numbers of its members are eight cooperatives.

-For today, Marmarabirlik has been established on a total area of 403,000 square meters with a building area 136,000 square meters and an olive storage capacity of 70,400 tons.
+Today, Marmarabirlik has been established on a total area of 403,000 square meters with a building area 136,000 square meters and an olive storage capacity of 70,400 tons.
 The union also has an olive packing capacity of approximately 150 tons/day and olive oil production and filling capacity of approximately 220 tons/day in Bursa.
-In a total, over 600 workers are to be employed throughout the union to be able to manage and use this capacity.
+In total, over 600 workers are to be employed throughout the union to be able to manage and use this capacity.

 Licensed storage

 In 2004, the development project of Licensed Storage at Unions had been started by initiations of Turkish Ministry of Industry and Commerce and joints of The World Bank, and so, 5300 numbered legal provisions Licensed Storage of Agricultural Products enacted in 2005.
-Thus, unions aimed to be integrated system of licensed storage which have an important place in the storage of agricultural products and trade.
+Thus, unions aimed to be an integrated system of licensed storage, which has an important place in the storage of agricultural products and trade.

-The total cost of the project was proposed between 70 or 80 million dollars and approximately 35 million dollars were provided in the scope of ARIP loan agreement by The World Bank.
-The basic principle of licensed storage is to fulfil on time both domestic and international markets' demand of agricultural products, where providing storage on their classified quality, on hygienic conditions with fair price, is to balance the markets.
+The total cost of the project was proposed between 70 and 80 million dollars, and approximately 35 million dollars were provided in the scope of ARIP loan agreement by The World Bank.